Sazeous10/Diwali-Sales-Analysis/README.md

----

-# 🪔 Diwali Sales Data Analysis
+# 🎆 Diwali Sales Analysis

 This project presents a **data-driven analysis** of **Diwali sales data** from an Indian retail store.
 The goal is to uncover customer behavior patterns, sales trends, and actionable business insights that can help boost sales and marketing strategies during festive seasons.